mahmoudrabie/agentic-ai/README.md

 ## 🌟 Overview

-Agentic AI represents the next frontier in artificial intelligence, where systems can autonomously plan, decide, and execute actions to achieve complex goals with minimal human intervention.
-This repository serves as a comprehensive knowledge hub, curating cutting-edge research papers and developments across 25 specialized domains—from Healthcare and Reasoning to Security and Smart Cities.
-Each section provides direct links to detailed LinkedIn posts, offering insights into the latest advancements in autonomous AI systems and their real-world applications.
+A curated knowledge hub on Agentic AI, featuring the best projects, research, and resources.
+This repository serves as a comprehensive collection of cutting-edge advancements across 25+ specialized domains—from Healthcare and Reasoning to Security and Ethics.
+Each section provides direct links to detailed LinkedIn posts offering insights into autonomous AI systems and their real-world applications.

+### Resources

+This repository organizes research by field, making it easy to explore specific domains of interest.
+Each entry includes:
+- Concise research summaries
+- Direct links to in-depth LinkedIn posts
+- Visual categorization with relevant emojis

 ## 📚 Research Field